BeardedWonderDev/cookie-cutter/README.md

 Clears the cookie for `key` by delegating to `set` with an expiry in the past and `Max-Age = 0`.
 Pass the same options you used when setting the cookie (such as `path` or `domain`) so the browser targets the correct cookie.

 ### `cookie.configure(options: CookieConfig): void`
-Adjusts global behavior for all future cookie operations.
+Adjusts global defaults for future cookie operations, such as silencing SameSite warnings during local development.

 ```typescript
 type CookieConfig = {